d3v0ps-cloud/CSS-Property-Explorer/README.md

 ## Getting Started

+You can use the CSS Property Explorer in two ways:

+1. **Online Version**:
+   - Visit [https://csspe.d3v0ps.cloud](https://csspe.d3v0ps.cloud) to use the tool directly in your browser

+2. **Local Setup**:
    1. Clone the repository
    2. Open `index.html` in a modern web browser
    3. Start experimenting with CSS properties!

 No build process or dependencies required - it works right out of the box.